datacommonsorg/docsite/api/python/query.md

 grand_parent: API
 ---

-# Query the Data Commons knowledge graph using SPARQL
+# Query the Data Commons Graph using SPARQL

 Returns the results of running a graph query on the Data Commons knowledge graph using [SPARQL](https://www.w3.org/TR/rdf-sparql-query/).
 Note that Data Commons is only